yurayli/ML_class_AndrewNg/README.md

 ### Each assignment corresponding to a specific topic

-Brief topics and subtopics as follows
+Brief topics and subtopics are as follows

 #### Supervised learning